jksinton/tx-134-district-map/README.md

 # How to display Texas House District 134 using Mapbox on your webpage

 * Sign-up for a free Mapbox account [here](https://www.mapbox.com/signup/?plan=starter).
 This will give you an access token to generate maps using Mapbox.
-You can find your access token from [here](https://www.mapbox.com/studio/account/tokens/).
+You can find your access token [here](https://www.mapbox.com/studio/account/tokens/).

 * Include the CSS and Javascript libraries into the page that will display the map:
 ```